felixrydberg/appwrite-nuxt-ssr-starter/README.md

 This will start both the Nuxt application and Nginx proxy server.

-## Available Scripts

-- `dev:docker`: Starts the development server in Docker (with certificate handling)

 ## Security Notice

 ⚠️ **IMPORTANT**: The Nginx and Docker configurations provided are for **development only**.
 They contain security compromises (self-signed certificates, insecure cookies) that should never be used in production environments.